When Safety Becomes a Vulnerability: Exploiting LLM Alignment Homogeneity for Transferable Blocking in RAG: Method

+where $\mathcal{E}_s$ denotes the set of embeddings of query profiles for which strategy $s$ has successfully induced refusal, and $\operatorname{Top\text{-}n}$ returns the $n$ strategies with the highest maximum similarities.

-The retrieved inspiration strategies $\mathcal{S}_{insp}$ provide a warm-start but do not constrain the strategy selection of the \textit{attacker LLM}.
+The retrieved inspiration strategies $\mathcal{S}_{insp}$ provide heuristic guidance but do not constrain the strategy selection of the \textit{attacker LLM}.
 This allows the \textit{attacker LLM} to reuse existing strategies or explore new ones.
 Effective strategies discovered during the attack process are accumulated to enable a self-expanding strategy library.

 The strategy library is initialized as empty.
 A new strategy is added only if it successfully induces refusal from the \textit{surrogate LLM}.